Saint Joseph's in Indiana will suspend operations

 Saint Joseph’s of Indiana says it doesn’t have money to continue after this semester.

-Saint Joseph's College in Indiana announced Friday that it would suspend all operations after the end of the current semester and a graduation ceremony for seniors.
+Saint Joseph's College in Indiana announced Friday that it will suspend all operations after the end of the current semester and a graduation ceremony for seniors.

 The college says it will help those of the 904 students who don't graduate find other options.
 Currently about 200 people are employed at the college, which said it would help them find a "smooth transition" to employment elsewhere.
 The suspension will last at least for the 2017-18 academic year.